What's left to do when you've been everywhere on the planet? You head out for a bit of space tourism, of course. The final frontier and all that.

 People have been flying into space for centuries - at least in their minds and through science fiction.
-It is a respectable genre which dates back at least as far as Thomas More's 16-century Utopia and later, Gulliver's Travels by Jonathan Swift.
+It is a respectable genre (I'm certainly a fan) that dates back at least as far as Thomas More's 16-century Utopia.
+Gulliver's Travels by Jonathan Swift followed

-Science fiction really came into its own in the 20th century as science and inventions fired up our imaginations (and those of our parents and grandparents) through writers like Isaac Asimov and Arthur C. Clarke.
+Science fiction became hugely popular in the 20th century as science and inventions fired up our imaginations (and those of our parents and grandparents) through writers like Isaac Asimov and Arthur C. Clarke.
 And remember those comic books - Superman and Batman?
 Science fiction too.

-Until very recently, private space flight was also science fiction, a fanciful flight of the imagination rather than body, certainly not anything we'd see in our lifetimes.
+Until very recently, private space flight was also science fiction, more fanciful flight of the imagination than of body, certainly not anything we'd see in our lifetimes.

 Astronauts would reach the stars.
 We common mortals would not.